 For ease of arriving, it is advisable to reach Mandi (lesser duration from Delhi) and push off for your journey ahead to Prashar lake from Mandi on the same day.
 Mandi is well connected by road as well as has a tonne of public transport options, as it lies en route Manali.

 The nearest Airport from Prashar Lake is Bhuntar, approximately 60 KMs away.
 You will have to take a cab/bus to get to Mandi.
-However, if you have no plans of exploring Mandi, it will be better to get the cab directly to Baggi village.
+However, if you have no plans to explore Mandi, it will be better to get the cab directly to Baggi village.
 The airport has limited connectivity and might face interruptions in operations, given weather fluctuations in the region.

 No direct trains run to Mandi from Delhi or Shimla.
 However, you can take Shatabdi till Chandigarh and hire a cab/ take a bus till Mandi.
 You can also travel to Joginder Nagar train station as well.